 Under the universal waste provisions, handlers are prohibited from crushing their lamps if they wish to manage them as universal wastes.
 Crushed and/or broken lamps are to be managed under the existing solid and hazardous waste management rules, and are not eligible to be managed under the universal waste provision.

 EPA FAXBACK 14146 addresses palletized UW batteries contained with shrink wrap.
-ADEQ and EPA believe that shrink-wrapped pallets may constitute a “container,” but have several concerns:
+DEQ and EPA believe that shrink-wrapped pallets may constitute a “container,” but have several concerns:

 - Structural integrity/effectiveness in containing contents from leaking or spilling into the environment.